molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 From a TypeScript viewpoint, the fake conforms to the `CounterComponent` type.
-TypeScript is a structural type system that checks if all type requirements are met.
+TypeScript uses a structural type system that checks if all type requirements are met.

+<aside class="margin-note">Type equivalence</aside>

 Every proposition that holds true for a `CounterComponent` holds true for the fake as well.
 The fake has all properties and methods that the original has.
 That is why we can safely replace the original with the fake and treat the fake the same in our test.